 2-23-1883 Brooklyn, USA – 4-25-1962 St. Augustine, USABack to Artist IndexView Artists Paintings

-Throughout Guy Carleton Wiggins' career, he painted in an impressionistic style, as may be seen especially in Berkshire Hills, June.
-He traveled New England painting streams, fields and woodlands capturing on canvas the various seasons of the year.
-He became one of the youngest members of the Old Lyme Art Colony of Old Lyme, Connecticut, and painted alongside his father, Carleton, Childe Hassam, and Frank Vincent DuMond.
-Wiggins taught art in New York and Connecticut and enjoyed a long and successful career as a painter.
-He died while on vacation in St. Augustine, Florida, aged 79.
+Throughout Guy C. Wiggins' career, he painted in an Impressionistic style.
+He traveled the countryside of New England painting streams, fields and woodlands capturing on canvas the various seasons of the year.
+At the Old Lyme Art Colony in Connecticut, he painted alongside his father, Carleton and Childe Hassam, and was one of the colony's youngest members.

-Influences: Carleton Wiggins, William Merritt Chase, Robert Henri
+Artists Influencing Guy C. Wiggins: Carleton Wiggins, William Merritt Chase, Robert Henri.